Dianna Ortiz: Abduction and torture

 when a man with an American accent entered the room and said in English, "Shit."
 Then he said, in Spanish, to the torturers, "You idiots!
 Leave her alone.
 She's a North American, and it's all over the news."
 To Ortiz he said, "You have to forgive those guys, ... they made a mistake.

 He was taking her to a friend (to be taken to the American embassy) when she escaped.
 She said he told her she had been mistaken for a guerrilla with a similar name, Verónica Ortiz Hernández.
 Ortiz knew this woman, an indigenous Guatemalan, and said she did not resemble her.
 When she questioned him about that, she said that Alejandro "insinuated that I was to blame for my torture because I had not heeded the threats that were sent to me."
 She returned to the U.S. from Guatemala within 48 hours of her escape.

 After being released, Ortiz later said:

 The nightmare I lived was nothing out of the ordinary.
 In 1989, under Guatemala's first civilian president in years, nearly two hundred people were abducted.
 Unlike me, they were "disappeared, gone forever".
 The only uncommon element of my ordeal was that I survived, probably because I was a U.S. citizen, and phone calls poured into Congress when I was reported missing.
 As a U.S. citizen, I had another advantage: I could, in relative safety, reveal afterwards the details of what happened to me in those twenty-four hours.
 One of those details: an American was in charge of my torturers.

 She saw a doctor in Guatemala and another after she returned to the United States; both later submitted testimony that she showed evidence of torture, including extensive cigarette burns.
 Ortiz suffered greatly from her experience; like other torture victims, she lost many of her memories from the period before she went to Guatemala.
 After returning to the U.S., she had to be reintroduced to her family.
 It took her a long time to rebuild her trust in people.
 In addition, she later recounted, she learned she was pregnant from the rapes.
 Overwhelmed by the treatment she had received, she got an abortion.
 This added to her survivor's guilt and emotional burden.
+Ortiz was placed in a Catholic psychiatric asylum, where she would be under intense care.
+Under psychiatric care, she would become friends with another patient who would be influential in her recovery.